joshmarinacci/semantic-editor-js/README.md

 span.meta.definition = 'The Portland International Airport';
 ```

-At runtime this node will be rendered to the DOM as
+On screen this node's `definition` property will be will be rendered to the DOM in the `data-def` attribute:

 ```
 <span data-def="The Portland International Airport">PDX</span>